emirelcuk/counting-lines/README.md

       - id: counting
         uses: ./                   # write the action name instead
         with:
-          # Count lines in files (posix-egrep regex).
-Default: all files
-          include-files: '.*\**'
-          # Do not count lines in files (posix-egrep regex).
-Default: exclude no files
-          exclude-files: ''
           # Directories to scan.
 Default: current directory
           # For this option we can use multiline strings if we want to pass multiple values.
           # In this case it's an important detail that we used '|' or '|-' in the YAML.
           scan-directories: |
             src
             .github
           # Do not count lines in files of thees directories.
-Default: none
+Default: .git
           # For this option we can use multiline strings if we want to pass multiple values.
           # In this case it's an important detail that we used '|' or '|-' in the YAML.
           exclude-directories: |